 Julia Klimek, Ph.D.

-Professor of English; Coordinator of the Interdisciplinary Studies Program
+Professor of Interdisciplinary Studies; Director of Interdisciplinary Studies Program

-Faculty adviser to Excursions, the Coker College student literary magazine
+Faculty adviser to Excursions, the Coker University student literary magazine

 “Teaching Alison Bechdel’s Fun Home,” in Class, Please Open Your Comics: Essays on Teaching With Graphic Narratives. ed.
-Matthew Miller, forthcoming by McFarland in 2015.
+Matthew Miller, McFarland in 2015.

 “The Taboo in Philip Roth’s Sabbath’s Theater,” Harold Bloom’s Literary Themes, 2010.